Styria-Digital/confgetti/README.md

     2. AWS access key id
     3. Bucket name

-So for just 3 external services we could end with up to 12 different settings variables that are crucial for successful running of our simple web app.
+So for just **3** external services we could end with up to **12** different settings variables that are crucial for successful running of our simple web app.

-How you deal a problem like a noob?
+How you deal a problem like a *n00b*?

 #### 1. "King of n00bs" way